Museums for All FAQs

 Who is eligible for free or discounted museum admission through Museums for All?

 Yes.
 Museums for All aims to increase museum accessibility for everyone.
-Bear in mind that each state’s EBT card looks different.
+Bear in mind that each state’s SNAP EBT card looks different.

 Is free or reduced entry to special, fee-based exhibits required?